 A bathroom is no place for a softwood, such as pine or fir, that warps easily, sustains dents and is susceptible to rot.
 The exception is redwood, which grows large enough to produce wide slabs and has a natural ability to resist rot and warping.
 In general, though, you'll want a hardwood and preferably a domestic one if you're making your bath vanity cabinet top yourself.

-Wood hardness is measured on the Janka scale, which ranks species according to how many pounds of force it takes to compress a 1/2-inch steel ball halfway into the surface.
+Wood hardness is measured on the Janka scale, which ranks species according to how many pounds of force it takes to compress a 1/2-inch steel ball halfway into the wood surface.
 On a sample scale available at Bell Forest Products, domestic hardwoods, such as birch, walnut and oak, score between 1,000 and 1,300 pounds, while hard maple scores around 1,500.
-This is nothing compared to exotics such as purpleheart and rosewood, which can score as much as 3,000, but keep in mind that while hardwoods may be more durable, they're also more difficult with which to work.
+This is nothing compared to exotics such as purpleheart and rosewood, which can score as much as 3,000, but keep in mind that while hardwoods may be more durable, they're also more difficult to work with.

 Choosing a Sink for a Wood Vanity Top